lukecarr/c9h/README.md

 # 🐍 cottonmouth

-> `cottonmouth` is a zero-config config for Node.js with support for JSON, JSON5, INI, YAML, TOML, JS, and env vars!
+> `cottonmouth` is a zero-config config for Node.js with support for JSON, JSON5, INI, YAML, TOML, and env vars!

-* 📁 **One library, many formats.** JSON, JSON5, INI, YAML, TOML, and JavaScript are all supported out-of-the-box as file formats!
+* 📁 **One library, many formats.** JSON, JSON5, INI, YAML, and TOML are all supported out-of-the-box as file formats!
 * 💻 **Environment variables.** Handle environment variables as a source of configuration with no effort!
 * 💯 **Zero configuration.** `cottonmouth` works out-of-the-box using sensible defaults with no configuration required!
 * 💪 **Typescript.** Fully typed and self-documenting.